 While it doesn't happen too often, you might end up changing your phone number somewhere along the line.
 Even though you are registered with your old phone number, you can easily swap out your old number with a new one.
 Just go into Settings and tap on Phone number.

 For one reason or another, you've got a contact in Telegram who's getting on your nerves, or you can't remember why you added them in the first place.
 Don't stress - you can easily block people on Telegram.
-Just go into Contacts then tap on the contact > tap on the profile image > tap on the 3 dots in the upper right corner and hit Block.
+Just go into Contacts then tap on the contact > tap on the profile image > tap on the 3 dots icon in the upper right corner and hit Block.

 Do you want to customize your Telegram experience?
 Bored of seeing the same old standard background?
 Well, it's super easy to change the chat background in Telegram.
 Go into Settings > Chat Background and then pick one of the preset images or a photo out of your own gallery.